paulkienitz/SPARE/README.md

 --------

 The fourth method is **`SPARE.canSimulateNavigation`**.
 This takes no parameters and returns a boolean value.
 If it returns false, `simulateNavigation` is not supported by your browser, and cannot be used — it will throw an exception.
-Internet Explorer 9 and earlier are browsers for which it returns false.
+Internet Explorer 9 and earlier are browsers for which it returns false, as are any browser versions older than about 2011.
 If you want to use `simulateNavigation`, check this early, and provide a fallback path to do traditional whole-page navigation if `canSimulateNavigation` returns false.

 --------